 Founded in 1966, the University of Maryland, Baltimore County, is a mid-sized public research university in the Baltimore-Washington corridor.
 UMBC is particularly known for its commitment to diversity, the quality of its undergraduate education, and its rapidly increasing prominence as a cutting-edge research university.
 The Center for Women in Technology, housed within the College of Engineering and Information Technology, provides a range of programs and services designed to increase gender diversity in computing and engineering.
 UMBC’s Meyerhoff Program is a national model for preparing students from underrepresented groups for graduate programs in STEM.
 UMBC has been in the top five U.S. News & World Report “Most Innovative Schools” both years that the list was published, and has been in the top 20 for their “Best Undergraduate Teaching” for the last eight years.
 The Chronicle of Higher Education has recognized UMBC as a “great college to work for” for seven consecutive years.

 Submit your application electronically here.

 Required application materials are: (1) a cover letter stating your interest in this position, (2) a CV, (3) a statement regarding administrative accomplishments and leadership style appropriate in a public research university, and (4) a list of three references (that includes their name, telephone number and email address) who are able to comment on both academic qualification and administrative/management capabilities.
 To receive full consideration, please submit your application by November 15, 2017, but the search will remain open until filled.
 Review of applications will continue until the position is filled.
-A start date of January 2018 is anticipated, but a later start date, up to August 2018, may be negotiated.
+A start date of August 2018 is anticipated.
 UMBC is an Affirmative Action/EEO Employer and highly encourages applications from veterans, minorities, women, and individuals with disabilities.